Dante83/A-Starry-Sky/README.md

 * The [Colour-Science Library](https://www.colour-science.org/) library for better star color LUTs.
 * The great blue noise textures by [Moments in Graphics  by Christoph Peters](http://momentsingraphics.de/BlueNoise.html).
 * The solar corona texture by [Carla Thomas](https://www.nasa.gov/centers/armstrong/multimedia/imagegallery/2017_total_solar_eclipse/AFRC2017-0233-006.html).
+* This super useful water caustics texture by [leeor_net](https://opengameart.org/content/water-caustics-effect-small), which is used, not for water caustics... but for the aurora borealis!
 * All the amazing work that has gone into [THREE.JS](https://threejs.org/), [A-Frame](https://aframe.io/) and [Emscripten](https://emscripten.org/).
 * *And so so many other websites and individuals.
 Thank you for giving us the opportunity to stand on your giant-like shoulders.*